-At the end of these articles, you will find important tips.
-These tips will help you to fetch maximum marks (or full marks) in CBSE Class 12 Physics Practical exams.
-If you are looking for complete CBSE Class 12 Physics Syllabus 2017 – 2018 then please go through the link given below
+At the end of this article, you will find important tips.
+These tips will help you to fetch maximum marks (or full marks) in CBSE Class 12 Physics Practical exam 2019.
+If you are looking for complete CBSE Class 12 Physics Syllabus 2019 and sample paper then please go through the link given below

 Time Allowed: 3 hours